userdkko/THICC-Script/README.md

-# THICC-Script
+# mlscript
-Utility script for manyland.com with helpful functions
+Utility script for m-------.com with helpful functions